grindcrank/twitter_ebooks/README.md

 A framework for building interactive twitterbots which respond to mentions/DMs.
 See [ebooks_example](https://github.com/mispy/ebooks_example) for a fully-fledged bot definition.

+## New in 3.2

+(There was no changelog for 3.1, but the version nevertheless existed.)

+- Uses home and mentions polling instead of streams.

 ## New in 3.0

 - About 80% less memory and storage use for models